 Again, there is no right or wrong answer to this question.

-The best thing to do when buying any golf cart is to spend some time researching what you’re getting and asking the seller a lot of questions.
+The best thing to do when buying is to spend some time researching what you’re getting and asking the seller a lot of questions.
 And be prepared to spend some time finding the right cart for your needs.

 What to Know When You Buy a Used Cart